 In recent years, those choosing to study abroad have secured places at leading colleges and institutions including the IE Business School in Madrid and the École Hôtelière de Lausanne.
-Students have also gone to the Lee Strasberg Institute, the Fashion Institute of Technology and Parsons, New York and Paris.
+Destinations have ranged from the US and Spain to Greece and France.
+Specifically, this has included the Lee Strasberg Institute, the Fashion Institute of Technology and Parsons, New York and Paris.